Director of Office of Public Safety

 ESSENTIAL FUNCTIONS OF THE POSITION:

-- Develop and coordinate all emergency management issues, to include implementation of comprehensive training for the institution at all levels.
+- Develop and coordinate all emergency management issues, including implementation of comprehensive training for the institution at all levels.

 - Manage standard procedures for situation management, including threats of violence or active violence, medical emergencies, fire, and natural disasters.